 - If your insurance settlement is delayed longer than 30 days, contact FEMA.
 You may be eligible for an advance (that must be repaid).

 No. 3: You indicated on your application that you did not want to move while your damaged home was being repaired.
 This made you ineligible for FEMA temporary rental assistance.
+However, you have since found further damage to your home, which may require you to move.

 No. 4: You could not be contacted for a home inspection.
-The FEMA-contracted inspector may have tried to reach you numerous times, but has not been able to schedule an appointment.
+The FEMA-contracted inspector may have tried to reach you numerous times but has not been able to schedule an appointment.

 - If you missed an inspection appointment, contact FEMA and reschedule.